HacktheTime/DevAuth/readme.md

 type = "microsoft"

 # A second account, which can be selected by changing defaultAccount above or using the devauth.account property
+# forcedusername makes it so you can only login with the username specified.
+This is so If you want to use different Accounts you cant login with the other one by accident
 [accounts.alt]
 type = "microsoft"
+forcedusername = "examplename"
 ```
 When the `devauth.account` property is specified it takes precedence over the
 `defaultAccount` config option.